SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 # [Parameter Fitting for ODEs using PEtab.jl](@id petab_parameter_fitting)
-The [PEtab.jl package](https://github.com/sebapersson/PEtab.jl) implements the [PEtab format](https://petab.readthedocs.io/en/latest/) for fitting the parameters of deterministic CRN models to data ([please cite the corresponding papers if you use the PEtab approach in your research](@ref petab_citations)).
+The [PEtab.jl package](https://github.com/sebapersson/PEtab.jl) implements the [PEtab format](https://petab.readthedocs.io/en/latest/) for fitting the parameters of deterministic CRN models to data ([please cite the corresponding papers if you use the PEtab approach in your research](@ref petab_citations))[^1].
 PEtab.jl both implements methods for creating cost functions (determining how well parameter sets fit to data), and for minimizing these cost functions.
 The PEtab approach covers most cases of fitting deterministic (ODE) models to data.
 When possible, it is recommended to use it for parameter fitting (when not, an alternative, more general, approach will have to be used).
 This page describes how to combine PEtab.jl and Catalyst for parameter fitting, with the PEtab.jl package providing [a more extensive documentation](https://sebapersson.github.io/PEtab.jl/stable/) (this tutorial is partially an adaptation of this documentation).

 ## Introductory example